subalterngames/talmudifier/README.md

 2. Feel comfortable installing LaTeX packages.
 (You won't use LaTeX directly, so you don't need to learn any of its syntax.)
 3. Have at least a cursory understanding of why the Talmud is typeset the way it is.

+If you don't want to code, that's OK!
+See "Non-Coders" **4.
+Usage**.

 **Please help me improve this README.** I wrote this README initially just so that _I_ could remember how the program works.
 There's probably a lot missing, and a lot that is very misleading...
 So, please email me with suggestions for improving the documentation (or, better yet, create a GitHub Issue if you know how).

 ## 2. Requirements